-If you haven’t been to our Nuit Blanche before or need a refresher, here are some tips on how to make the most of the evening:
+If you haven’t been to our Nuit Blanche before or need a refresher, here are some tips on how to enjoy the evening:

-Plan your route
+Plan your Route

 Nuit Blanche is never in just one place for the evening.
 From our “featured works” locations, to events at small businesses, from our independent curators to impromptu jams, there is a lot to experience in one night.

 One of the great things about Nuit Blanche is the unexpected.
 Discovering surprise artworks around the corner, getting your hands dirty at a free workshop and seeing Downtown through a creative lens.

-You don’t have to plan to have a great Nuit Blanche.
-Whether you choose to use our maps/info or take in the evening on your own terms, we value your participation.
+You don’t have necessarily to plan to have a great Nuit Blanche.
+Whether you choose to use our maps, digital info or take in the evening on your own terms, we value your participation.

 Dress for the Weather

-Whatever you do, don’t drive
+Whatever you do, don’t Drive